OutSystems/docs-odc/src/eap/building-apps/data/modeling/entity-static.md

 When modeling your data, keep in mind that Static Entities can only contain foreign keys of other Static Entities.
 For more information check out [Entity Relationships](relationship/relationships.md).

+OutSystems recommends using [entities](entity.md) to store dynamically changing information.
+For example, in a finance app, the user's address could change.

 ## Create a Static Entity